alphagov/govuk-developer-docs/source/manual/on-call.html.md

 We use [PagerDuty](/manual/pagerduty.html)
 for automated monitoring.
 You can update your [notification rules](https://support.pagerduty.com/docs/user-profile#notification-rules) in your PagerDuty account to notify you however you want (phone call, SMS, email, push notification).
+We carry out a [Pagerduty drill](/manual/pagerduty.html#pagerduty-drill) every Monday morning at 10am UTC (11am BST).

-There are 2 ways that this might contact you:
+There are 2 reasons that PagerDuty might contact you:

 #### Alertmanager alerts